MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

         ![Update trigger to use the New Branch](media/setup-almacceleratoradvanced/image-20210510163722833.png)

-1. Repeat the steps above to create a deployment pipeline for each of your environments referencing the sample deployment pipeline YAML from the **coe-alm-accelerator-templates repo** (i.e. deploy-validation-SampleSolution.yml, deploy-test-SampleSolution.yml, and deploy-prod-SampleSolution.yml).
+1. Repeat the steps above to create a deployment pipeline for each of your environments referencing the sample deployment pipeline YAML from the **coe-alm-accelerator-templates repo** (that is, deploy-validation-SampleSolution.yml, deploy-test-SampleSolution.yml, and deploy-prod-SampleSolution.yml).

 1. **Select Save and Queue** and **Select Save**